-[OFFICIAL NAME OF THE COORDINATOR AS IDENTIFIED IN THE Grant Agreement]
+CENTRE NATIONAL DE LA RECHERCHE SCIENTIFIQUE

 hereby certifies that the consortium has accepted in the meeting held on [date] the accession of [the name of the new Party] to the consortium starting [date].

 This Accession document has been done in 2 originals to be duly signed by the undersigned authorised representatives.